Smoothing and adaptation of shifted P\'olya Tree ensembles: Introduction

-The outline of this work is as follows: In Section \ref{aggPolya}, we introduce our framework of study before presenting the aggregation ideas from \citep{2014arXiv1407.3939A} and introducing the DPA prior.
-Then, in Section \ref{results} we expound our results on DPA posterior, as well as other results on priors inspired by the study of DPA.
+This work outline is as follows: Section \ref{aggPolya} introduces our study framework and the aggregation ideas from \citep{2014arXiv1407.3939A} before presenting the DPA prior.
+Then, in Section \ref{results}, we expound on our results on the DPA posterior and other ones on priors inspired by the study of DPA.
 After a short discussion, the article body ends with the proofs of these results in Section \ref{proofs_theo}.
-In the appendix, we present helpful lemmas and elements, used in the derivation of our main results.
+The appendix presents helpful lemmas and elements used to derive our main results and a short numerical study illustrating our theoretical analysis.